Ai Accountant

 Building a secure foundation

 Enforce role based access, SSO, strong passwords, and universal 2FA.
-Log every access and change, and Make logs immutable.
-Encrypt data at rest and in transit, separate keys, and test recovery quarterly.
+Log every access and change, and make logs immutable.
+Encrypt data at rest and in transit.
+Separate keys and test recovery quarterly.

 Compliance posture

-Keep Indian data within India, verify data center locations, and understand cross border implications.
-Prefer ISO 27001 and SOC 2 Type 2 certified vendors.
-Maintain strict client segregation using folders, permissions, and isolated encryption strategies.
+Keep Indian data within India.
+Verify data center locations and understand cross border implications.
+Prefer ISO 27001 and SOC 2 Type 2 certified vendors, as recommended by MCA data governance guidelines.

 Building client confidence